Smart lighting is a more advanced way to light your home.

 Convenience

 Lights that do what you want, when you want.
-Walk by, and the lights turn on.
+Walk past, and the lights turn on.
 Bedtime?
 The lights dim automatically.
 Hands full?
 Tell your smart home assistant what to do.
 Smart lighting isn't just smart — it makes life a little bit easier.

 Voice control